mitche50/erc20tipbot/README.md

     - Edit the conf file to add `server=1`, `rpcuser=user`, and `rpcpass=pass` (with your own username and password).
     - Start the daemon.
     - Move `btcSettings.json` to `settings.json`.
-    - Edit the `settings.json` file's `coin` var to have:
+    - Edit the `settings.json` file's `coin` object to have:
-        - `type` set to `"BTC"`.
         - `symbol` set to the coin's symbol ("BTC").
         - `decimals` set to the amount of the coin's decimals (8).
 Optionally, you may set a lower amount of decimals so users can't tip satoshis.
         - `port` set to the daemon's RPC port (8337).
         - `user` set to the username you set in the conf file ("user").
         - `pass` set to the password you set in the conf file ("pass").
 - If the coin is an ERC20:
-    - Install `geth`.
-    - Run `geth --syncmode "light"` to start Geth with light sync on.
     - Move `erc20Settings.json` to `settings.json`.
-    - Edit the `settings.json` file's `coin` var to have:
+    - Edit the `settings.json` file's `coin` object to have:
-        - `type` set to `"erc20"`.
         - `symbol` set to the coin's symbol ("ERC").
         - `decimals` set to the amount of the coin's decimals (18).
-        - `ipc` set to Geth's IPC file's path ("/home/user/.ethereum/geth.ipc").
+        - `withdrawFee` set to the amount of the coin to charge every withdraw.
+        - `infura` set to the WebSocket URL of the Infura Project the bot is run through.
+        - `keys` set to the directory used for keystore files.
+Every keystore in this directory must be encrypted with a blank password, and the bot will work with every keystore.
-    - Edit the `settings.json` file's `coin.addresses` var to have:
+    - Edit the `settings.json` file's `coin.addresses` object to have:
-        - `wallet` set to an account address on the Geth node, with a password of "", that will host all the Ether used to fund TXs.
+        - `wallet` set to the address which will host all the Ether used to fund TXs.
+This must be an address in a keystore file already in the keys directory.
         - `contract` set to the ERC20's contract address.
 - Install MySQL.
     - Create a database.
     - Create a table with `name VARCHAR(64), address VARCHAR(64), balance VARCHAR(64), notify tinyint(1)`.
     - Edit the `settings.json` file's `mysql` var to have:
         - `db` set to the name of the database you made for the bot.
-        - `table` set to the name of the table you made for the bot.
+        - `tips` set to the name of the table you made for the bot.
         - `user` set to the name of a MySQL user with access to the DB.
         - `pass` set to the password of that MySQL user.
 - Create a Discord Bot User.